lukemonahan/splunk_modinput_prometheus/README.md

 We recommend installing on a heavy forwarder, so the processing of events into metrics occurs at the collection point and not on indexers.
 The app is only tested on a heavy instance so far, but if you use a Universal Forwarder be sure to also install on your HFs/Indexers as there are index-time transforms to process the received metrics.

 Multiple input stanzas are required, but only one HTTP server is ever run.
 The individual inputs are distinguished by bearer tokens.
-A special `[prometheus://default]` sets up the HTTP server, and any other named input configures the specifics for that input itself.
+A special `[prometheus]` sets up the HTTP server, and any other named input configures the specifics for that input itself.

 e.g.

 ```
-[prometheus://default]
+[prometheus]
 listen_port = 8098
 max_clients = 10
 disabled = 0